kailash-manasarovar/statement/docs/timeline/2025/august.md

 }
 </script>

+## All over me like scabies in Cauterets

+- wip

+### The thermal baths are full of Jewish people and gypsies

+- The woman glaring at me with the bag from Sainte Marie de la Mer, for example.

+### Cupcakes

+- Me in the bath.

+### Up the mountains

+- Spies everywhere

 ## A song to the mountains

 - The mountains give me time to reflect and get my head straight.